Biography

 Nguyen’s Poker career continued to thrive after his Main Event victory.
 He won two more WSOP bracelets in 2001, one in Pot Limit Omaha and another in Omaha Hi-Lo Split Eight or Better.

 In 2006, Scotty Nguyen triumphed in the World Poker Tour (WPT) Gold Strike World Poker Open, defeating Michael Mizrachi in a heads-up battle.
-This victory made him one of the few players to have won both the prestigious WSOP Main Event and a WPT title.
+This victory made him one of the few players to have won the prestigious WSOP Main Event and a WPT title.

 2008 WSOP H.O.R.S.E.
 Championship